squid-cache/squid-cache.github.io/Features/DelayPools.rst

 == Delay Pools ==
 by [[mailto:david@luyer.net|David Luyer]].

-To enable delay pools features in Squid configure with ''--enable-delay-pools'' before compilation.
+To enable delay pools features in Squid configure with '''--enable-delay-pools''' before compilation.

 ==== Terminology for this FAQ entry: ==== pool:: a collection of bucket groups as appropriate to a given class